OffByTwoDev/Destruct3D/README.md

 - AMD Radeon 6600XT (8GB VRAM)
 - 32GB RAM

-A destronoi node with depth 14 (so $2^{14} = 16,384$ fragments) uses ~400mb of RAM. (but of course, instantiating all these fragments would be difficult in godot, and once they are instantiated then far far far more RAM would be used.
-The point is that this plugin itself does not use tons of RAM; the number of rigidbodies the plugin creates is the limiting factor, not the way the plugin stores information.)

 I would recommend using a binary tree depth of 8 (so $2^8 = 256$ fragments) as a starting point.
 This seems to give good looking destruction and has reasonable startup time for ~10 objects (~5 seconds for me).

 I would recommend setting treeHeight to e.g. 3 whilst you are making parts of your game that don't depend on detailed destruction.
 That way you won't waste time waiting for levels to load, but the destruction will still occur (so you'll see if something's broken etc as soon as possible).